saitamasahil/skyscraper/docs/CLIHELP.md

 ### -d &lt;PATH&gt;

 Sets a non-default location for the storing and loading of cached game resources.
 This is what is referred to in the docs as the _resource cache_.
 By default this folder is set to `/home/<USER>/.skyscraper/cache/<PLATFORM>`.
 Don't change this unless you have a good reason to.
 The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-current-working-directory).

 !!! note

     If you wish to _always_ use a certain location as base folder for your resource cache ((for instance if you want your cache to reside on a USB drive), it is _strongly_ recommended to set this in the `config.ini` file instead.
-Read more about the relevant `config.ini` option [here](CONFIGINI.md#cachefolder).
+Read more about the relevant [`config.ini` option](CONFIGINI.md#cachefolder).

 **Example(s)**